alastaircoote/esperanto/readme.md

 - [esperanto-quickjs](https://github.com/alastaircoote/esperanto/tree/master/esperanto-quickjs): bindings for the QuickJS JavaScript engine.
 Primarily intended for Android, but can be used anywhere since the runtime is built with the library.
 - [esperanto-ffi](https://github.com/alastaircoote/esperanto/tree/master/esperanto-ffi): The exported C API for Esperanto.
 Is primarily used by...
 - [esperanto-ios](https://github.com/alastaircoote/esperanto/tree/master/esperanto-ios): An XCode project that wraps the C API into a more usable Swift one.
-- [esperanto-jni](https://github.com/alastaircoote/esperanto/tree/master/esperanto-ffi): The JNI interface for use with Android (project to create AAR forthcoming)
+- [esperanto-jni](https://github.com/alastaircoote/esperanto/tree/master/esperanto-ffi): The JNI interface to bind the library to Java.
+Primarily used by...
+- [esperanto-android](https://github.com/alastaircoote/esperanto/tree/master/esperanto-android): An Android Studio project to create an AAR file that bundles the library, its interface and builds for all ABIs in one.
-- [esperanto-shared](https://github.com/alastaircoote/esperanto/tree/master/esperanto-shared): traits and utilities used by the other paackages.
+- [esperanto-shared](https://github.com/alastaircoote/esperanto/tree/master/esperanto-shared): traits and utilities used by the other packages.
 - [~~esperanto-core~~](https://github.com/alastaircoote/esperanto/tree/master/esperanto-core): an early thought that didn't go anywere.
 Will be deleted once I've pulled out the stuff I want from it.

 ## How do I use it?